From buying e-tickets online to finding lost property. Take a look at our frequently asked questions...

 How do I report lost property?

-Please email us telling us what you've lost and where.
-We will get back to you with any information we have.
+Please phone us on 029 2063 6464 and let us know what you've lost and where.
+We'll get back to you with any information we have.

 Is there a cloakroom?

 Yes, our complimentary cloakroom is located on the ticket desk however we do ask for £2 contribution.
 This is open before and after every show.
 We conduct random bag searches once the theatre is open and if any bags are found to be too large, we'll ask you to put them in the cloakroom.

 Is there a dress code when attending a show?

 No, there is no dress code.
 We welcome everyone through our doors and want our audiences to feel comfortable.
 There are however times when a performance does require a certain dress code but we'll communicate this to you in advance.